gikmx/feliz/README.md

 Hapi Rx
 -------

-A simple wrapper for Hapi.js & Socket.IO
+A minimalistic wrapper for hapi.js to build servers

 ## Usage